 If you’re ready to run on the regular, you should start with choosing the right shoe.
 No two runners are alike, and Brooks provides lots of options to make sure what you put on your feet will help you love the run.

 As you’re making decisions about shoes, it’s a good idea to think about where you’re going to be running.
-Whether you’re pounding the pavement in your neighbourhood streets, sweating on your treadmill at home, or running trails in the wilderness, there’s a shoe out there for you.
+Whether you’re pounding the pavement in your neighborhood streets, sweating on your in-home treadmill, or striding through trails in the wilderness, there’s a shoe out there for you.